-6.2.2 Simulation Log
+6.2.3 Simulation Log

-The results of each simulation can be logged and saved into CI log files (CILs).
+The results of each simulation can be logged and saved into a CSV (Comma Separated Values) file or CI log files (CILs).
 The CIL files can be viewed and analyzed in the Cell Illustrator Player program.
-The simulation log can also be exported to a CSV file and then analyzed with an external spreadsheet application.
+The CSV file can be analyzed with an external spreadsheet application.